Haftamu-Hailu/Web_Scrapy/README.md

 3. **Kibana**- is data visualization and exploration tool

 Therefore in our configuration we use Logstash to send the data into Elasticsearch where the data is get indexed and Kibana to visualize the json data to drive insights.
-## Logistach configuration file to send data into an Elasticssearch  Index.
+## Logstach configuration file to send data into an Elasticssearch  Index.

 ![](configuration.PNG)
 The configuration file contain three sections;-